jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 !!! tip
     You can use any Git based repository not just Github (eg.: Self hosted [Gitea](https://gitea.io/en-us/))
-    If you repository protected with username and password, don't forget to enable "Authentication" and provide you credentials.
+    If your repository protected with username and password, don't forget to enable "Authentication" and provide you credentials.

 ## Install Portainer On Kubernetes